Maple Leaf Angels

 MLA Membership Requirements

-Angel Investors are Accredited Investors that make their own direct investments (usually in a group) into a private company (usually a “startup”) in exchange for equity (common shares or preference shares), debt or other terms.
+Angel Investors are Accredited Investors and Self-Certified Investors that make their own direct investments (usually in a group) into a private company (usually a “startup”) in exchange for equity (common shares or preference shares), debt or other terms.
 Visit NACO Academy here.

-Our Chief Compliance Officer will schedule a meeting with you to review the necessary membership forms, and educate you on investing in this particular asset class after you express interest to learn more.
+Our Executive Director will schedule a meeting with you to review the necessary membership forms, and educate you on investing in this particular asset class after you express interest to learn more.

 Who Are Accredited Investors?